Lungmenshanaspis

 Lungmenshanaspis is an extinct genus of galeaspid vertebrates.
 It lived during the Lochkovian stage in Sichuan, China.

 Description

-Lungmenshanaspis is 15 cm (5.91 in.) in length.
+Lungmenshanaspis was 15 cm in length.
 A hole on its head probably helped it to breathe, similar to modern-day noses.
-It is best known for the projections on its front and sides of its head.
+It is best known for the long projections on the sides of its head, and its long rostrum.

 Classification

 Relationships

 Below is a cladogram of family Huananaspidae, where Lungmenshanaspis is shown in bold: